aaronsarnat/crypto-broseph.biz/README.md

 ## Contributing

+Start by editing [`index.html`](https://github.com/aaronsarnat/crypto-broseph.biz/blob/main/index.html) which is what `https://crypto-broseph.biz` currently resolves to.

-No [PR reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)… [No rules](https://en.wikipedia.org/wiki/Anarchy)… You don't have to ask anyone's permission to make a direct change that shows up on the public site.
-Drawing the line at malicious stuff.
+No [PR reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)… [No rules](https://en.wikipedia.org/wiki/Anarchy)… You don't have to ask anyone's permission to make a direct change that immediately gets deployed to the public site.
+We're drawing the line at malicious stuff.
 Don't be nasty, don't be evil etc. Otherwise, anything goes on this shit.
 Have fun. :sweat_smile:

 - [Crypto-Broseph.BIZ](https://crypto-broseph.biz) should remain absolute garbage at all times.
 - “Programmer Art” heavily encouraged!